-There are lots more photos from California in my Facebook albums.
+There are lots more photos from California in my Facebook albums and I have a post specifically of 5 beautiful places to watch the sunset in San Diego.
 I have already written about some of the above places and I have so many ideas of things I want to share with you all, including reviews and recommendations from all the above places that I’ve visited in California, and more from Nevada and Arizona, and good old England too.

 But before you go, have you been to any of the destinations that I’ve mentioned?